-I just completed my first year of study at the UMKC School of Medicine.
+I have just begun my 3rd year of study at the UMKC School of Medicine.
 I love tutoring high school students, and have been doing formal tutoring since 2013.
 Much of my teaching philosophy centers around one word: "why".
 Pushing students to understand why and how something works on their own significantly improves long term recall, instead of simply feeding them formulae and rules for them to regurgitate on an examination.

-Undergraduate Degree: University of Pennsylvania - Current Undergrad, Mathematics
+Undergraduate Degree: University of Pennsylvania - Bachelor of Science, Mathematics

 ACT Composite: 35

 ACT English: 36

 ACT Reading: 36

 SAT Verbal: 780